 10 Ways to Comfort the Dying

 When a loved one enters into the “actively dying” phase, family and friends can feel lost.
 They often don’t know ways to comfort the dying.
-Or how to maneuver through this situation, simply because it’s brand new.
-Our society doesn’t welcome thoughtful preparations around death and dying, and so we don’t know what to do when faced with this reality.
+Or how to maneuver through this situation, simply because it’s a brand-new experience for them.

-1. Create a loving environment.
+1. Create a Loving Environment

-Some people want peace and quiet.
-Still, others prefer to be surrounded by loving friends and family members.
 Most of the time, we should avoid loud noises and instead try to keep the volume low.
-Music or other noises, beach sounds on television for example, softly played in the background.
+Softly play music or other noises, beach sounds on television, for example, in the background.
 Small water fountains or aromatherapy diffusers on the bedside table can be a comfort.
-We also encourage visitors to turn off their phones.

-2. Be okay with silence.
+2. Be Okay with Silence

 While your dying person seems to be sleeping, they’re doing a lot of thinking and working through this experience.
-This inner work can be exhausting as someone looks back over the entirety of their lives and lets go.
-Sometimes the best thing to do is sit with them and not say a word.
-When or if they open their eyes, smile at them.
-Let them feel your love and support.
-If you pray or meditate, incorporate that into your silence as well.
+This inner work or life review can be exhausting as someone looks back over the entirety of their lived experience and lets go.

-3. Speak softly and simply.
+3. Speak Softly and Simply

 Use simple messages with soft tones when speaking to someone who’s actively dying.
 Here are some examples: